 If your business has certain colours that it likes to use, such as branding colours, then it would be a great chance to use them.
 You could also simply use colours that have universal meanings attached to them, such as red for pause.
 If your Gantt chart software provides the option, select a milestone symbol that is familiar and that represents something of high importance to your team.

 Don’t forget the details

 Whether it’s online or created in Excel, a Gantt chart is a valuable asset to have in your project management toolbox.
-It offers flexibility, transparency, accountability, and makes your overall project more manageable — a must-have for any project manager!
+It offers flexibility, transparency, and accountability, and makes your project more manageable — a must-have for any project manager!

 Dinnie and the Zenkit Team